 Proposals submitted after this date will be considered on a space-available basis.

 Examples of previous presentations

 Presenters proposing a panel are encouraged to include speakers from several (perhaps even competing) companies and/or a neutral facilitator.

 In addition to presentations selected in advance for the plenary, the PC also offers time slots for “lightning talks”, which are selected immediately before or during the conference.

 - Presenters should indicate how much time they will require.
 Usually, 30-minute slots are granted for plenary presentations and 60-minute slots for panels.

-- Due to potential technical issues, it is expected that most, if not all, presenters/panellists will be physically present at MENOG 19.
+- Due to potential technical issues, it is expected that most, if not all, presenters/panelists will be physically present at the RIPE NCC Regional Meeting.

-If you have any questions or requests concerning content submissions, please email menog-program [at] menog [dot] org.
+If you have any questions or requests concerning content submissions, please email menog [at] ripe [dot] net.